 2. Extracting properties

 Hence, we can easily say that AWS Athena gives us an efficient way to query our raw data present in different formats in S3 object storage, without spawning a dedicated infrastructure and at minimal cost.

-Did we miss anything?
-Do you have any questions about AWS Athena?
-Do let us know in the comments below!
 Need help with setting up AWS Athena for your organization?
 Connect with the experts at Velotio!